 In May 2013, the U.S. EPA proposed adding the Smurfit-Stone mill property near Missoula to the National Priorities List (NPL) of Superfund sites.
 This action makes the 3,200-acre site eligible for the type of deep study and comprehensive cleanup afforded by the federal Superfund program.
 This decision is a big relief for us, as a 2011 study at Smurfit showed dioxins and other harmful chemicals present in sludge ponds, groundwater, and Clark Fork River sediments, confirming that contamination is migrating off-site.

-Visit the EPA website for Smurfit-Stone Mill for background info and additional details on sending public comment.
+Visit the EPA website for Smurfit-Stone Mill for background info and additional details.